- Describe machine readable names and the importance of using them to name directories and files.

 5. Document Your Project With a README File

 There are many ways to document a project; however, a readme file at the top level of your project is a standard convention.
 When you begin to use GitHub, you will notice that almost all well designed github repositories contain readme files.
-The readme is a text file that describes data / software packages and tool used to process data in your project.
+The readme is a text file that describes data / software packages and tools used to process data in your project.
 The readme should also describe files and associated naming conventions.
 Finally, the readme can be used to document any abbreviations used, units, etc as needed.

 There are other files that you may consider as well such as software installation instructions if those are required, citation information and if the project is one that you want others to contribute to, then a